JavieraAlmendrasVilla/Portfolio/content/authors/admin/_index.md

 ## About Me

-'m a graduate with a Master's in Management and Technology from the Technical University of Munich with a passion for Analytics.
+I'm a graduate with a Master's in Management and Technology from the Technical University of Munich with a passion for Analytics.
 With over 5 years of experience across diverse fields, my academic and professional journey has honed my adaptability, resilience, and ability to thrive in dynamic environments.

 My career began as a general dentist in Chile, where I developed strong problem-solving skills and attention to detail.
 Since then, I've transitioned into data science and logistics roles, where I apply these skills in new ways.
 As a Working Student at Experteer GmbH, I collaborate with cross-functional teams to optimize data pipelines and enhance machine learning models, ensuring reliable and efficient data management.